Time management secrets

 Consider where you’re efficient, but your system isn’t highly effective.
 Many reasons exist to continue doing things as you’ve always done them.
 Ancient, outdated systems fall into this category.
 Finally, don’t forget to overlook where duplication exists or what you’ve been tolerating because change is difficult.

-2. Delegate it: Entrepreneurs are idealists.
-We possess a vision of the client experience and our business operations.
-Trusting another person to join your team is a BIG step that not all entrepreneurs are willing to take.
+2. Delegate it: Accounting professionals don’t like mistakes.
+We possess a vision of the client experience and our firm’s operations.
+Trusting another person to join your team is a BIG step that not all firm owners are willing to take.

 You can only do some much before your plate overflows.
 Fiercely holding onto all the tasks creates other problems.